Methods of how athletes communicate with their coach

 Platform: 100% of survey takers are on TrainingPeaks

-From the survey, I selected four coaches, two of which also coach a group of athletes, to gain a better understanding of their specific needs and frustrations.
-I was able to identify several key features that would need be included in the messaging feature in order for coaches to adopt it.
+From the survey, I selected four coaches, two of whom also coach a group of athletes, to better understand their specific needs and frustrations.

-Most would like the ability to share a workout within a conversation.
+Most would like the ability to share a workout or photos within a conversation.

 All saw the benefit of centralizing communications with their athletes if they coached over 30-50+ athletes.
 Only one interview participant has this many athletes.

 Kate is a "Career Coach" user with 30+ athletes and a need to centralize communication with her athletes onto one platform.
 Kate represents the user-type that will benefit most from the messaging feature.